dart-lang/site-www/src/tools/pub/cmd/pub-lish.md

 ---
 title: pub publish
-description: Use pub publish to publish your Dart package to the Package site
+description: Use pub publish to publish your Dart package to the Pub site.
 permalink: /tools/pub/cmd/pub-lish
 toc: false
 ---